|Q&A when Tradition meets Technology

 A. Following the motto "when tradition meets technology" DOXA is the first Swiss watch manufacturer to offer a full interactive electronic animated manual for their wrist watches, whether you are a DOXA customer or watch enthusiast you can download a free copy of operating instructions.
 Please click on DOXA SUB600T/SUB750T operating instructions and choose "save as".
 Then simply unzip the file you downloaded and run the executable file.
 Then simply read through the operating instructions.

-A. The DOXA SUB1200T Professional is the latest evolution of the DOXA SUB.
-Incorporating all that we've learned from the 300, 600 and 750T, the 1200T is quite naturally the most advanced DOXA SUB to date.
+A. The DOXA SUB1000T Professional is the latest evolution of the DOXA SUB.
+Incorporating all that we've learned from the 300, 600 and 750T, the 1000T is quite naturally the most advanced DOXA SUB to date.

 Q. Which model is the famous orange face DOXA?

-A. DOXA offers a 10 day money back guarantee on every watch purchased on this website, the watch should be in original unworn and unused condition in original shrink-wrapping, and scratch and damage free, in case of a return, the purchase amount will be refunded instantly excluding the shipping costs and the tax and customs fees in case those were paid by DOXA.
-Please note that if in the unlikely case, you decide to return a purchased watch, please make sure you do not unwrap it, or shorten the bracelet, as this will void the money back guarrantee.
-In most cases, if you dont like what you see, it is easiest to contact DOXa for further instructions on how to proceed.
-In order to return a product, please contact DOXA at firstname.lastname@example.org for a return form.
+A. DOXA offers a 7 day money back guarantee on every watch purchased on this website, the watch should be in original condition and scratch and damage free, in case of a return, the purchase amount will be refunded instantly excluding the shipping costs.
+In order to return a product, please contact DOXA at email@example.com for a return form.

 A. Some Clive Cussler fans think DOXA is a work of fiction like "Dirk Pitt" or "NUMA".
 This is where fiction meets fact.
 DOXA is, in fact, one of the most well -established Swiss watch companies.
 DOXA was founded in 1889 in Le Locle, Switzerland.
 Among other horological firsts, DOXA is famous for the legendary 8 day watch used in early Bugatti® sports cars, not to mention the DOXA SUB diver's watch with its no-decompression dive table.